 But there’s more to corporate resolutions than keeping your board of directors accountable.
 Corporate resolutions also make sure that your personal assets are safe and sound.

 Creating a clear separation between your board and your assets means you won’t have to worry about your nest being compromised if any legal issues arise.
+This separation maintains the corporate veil that protects owners from personal liability.
 Indeed, corporate resolutions are vital to your company’s health and your own.
 Without them, you’re essentially putting your own pocketbook on the line.

 Corporate resolutions are worth the extra effort.
 Your assets are protected, open communication is promoted, and your members are more likely to make smart decisions for your business.